-- 1. Upon admission, the following will be required for the ACNP, FNP, CNS, and CNS-NEd programs: - State Board of Nursing Variance - Clinical Placement - 2.
-All FNP, CNS, and CNS-NEd students are required to submit the appropriate immunization, health insurance, and other documentation to the college prior to registering for the first clinical course.
+- 1. Upon admission, the following will be required: - State Board of Nursing Variance - Clinical Placement - 2.
+FNP and CNS students are required to submit the appropriate immunization, health insurance, and other documentation to the college prior to registering for the first clinical course.
 Students are required to maintain current records at the college in order to continue in the clinical setting each semester. - 3.
 ACNP and FNP students are required to submit a Student Clinical Placement Application for each semester when clinical credits are being taken, regardless of whether the college or the student determines the clinical assignment.
 CNS students may submit the Student Clinical Placement Application for clinical placement assistance; they should be communicating with the CNS Faculty Lead for further direction regarding clinical placement.
 The College of Nursing will give priority to assigning clinical placements to those students who have submitted the application and all required documentation by the appropriate deadline.

-Master of Science in Nursing: Acute Care Nurse Practitioner
+Master of Science in Nursing: Acute Care Nurse Practitioner (ACNP)